thealonlevi/subnet-sentinel/README.md

 - `defaultInterface`: interface used when a subnet does not specify `mountInterface`
 - `runFailureScripts`: when true, executes all `.sh` scripts in `failureScriptsDir` on each probe failure (default false)
 - `failureScriptsDir`: directory containing failure scripts (default `./sh`)
+- `alertOnPartialTargetFailure`: when `true`, failure scripts run on every failed probe, even if other targets for the same host succeed.
+When `false` (default), failure scripts only run when all targets for a given host fail in a run

 ## CLI Usage
 ```bash